For Practicing Facilitation of Creative Learning Experiences

 One key component in all of our PLIX activities is the role of the facilitator.
 We see becoming a good facilitator as a process, one that requires constant practice and opportunities for reflection.

-In support of this view, we’ve developed a variety of training activities that are designed to help beginners get started building out their personal facilitation practice.
+In support of this view, we’ve developed a variety of professional development activities that are designed to help beginners get started building out their personal facilitation practice.
 One such activity is this personas activity for practicing facilitation of creative learning experiences.

 The purpose of this activity is two-fold: